Help With Workers’ Compensation Appeals

 The appeals process for workers’ compensation matters is complex and difficult with all the red tape involved.
 Attorney Katzakian has worked in the field for years and knows how to get these cases heard efficiently.
 In addition to his specific experience in work injury law, he is also an accomplished litigator and licensed mediator.
 He is equally at home in the courtroom or at the negotiating table.
 He will fight to get you the compensation you need so you can recover from your injuries.

-For more information on how the Law Offices of Bo Katzakian can assist you in getting benefits for your work injury, call 888-724-4138 or contact us for a free initial consultation.
+For more information on how the Katzakian Law P.C. can assist you in getting benefits for your work injury, call 888-724-4138 or contact us for a free initial consultation.
 We will fight for the compensation you deserve.